Mum furious after in-laws reveal they’re charging family for Christmas dinner

 Listen to this article

-But one woman has threatened to cancel her plans after finding out her in-laws are charging a fee to host the festivities.
+One woman threatened to cancel her Christmas plans back in 2021 after finding out her in-laws were charging a fee to host the festivities.

 Taking to Mumsnet, the anonymous woman explained that she has hosted Christmas at her home a few times, but this year her husband’s family decided to take charge.